 Frequently Asked Questions - Registration Renewals

-It is easiest for you to renew their registration online via the CORU website.
+It is easiest for you to renew your registration online via the CORU website.
 All registrants are sent a renewal notice by post one month in advance of their renewal date.
 The renewal notice provides your registration number and PIN.
 These details together with your date of birth are used to login to renew online.

-The renewal date for registration is on the anniversary of the opening of the register for your profession.
+The renewal date for registration is on the anniversary of the opening of the Register for your profession.

 A list of renewal dates by profession can be found by clicking here.